MetPX/Sundew/doc/user/Guide.rst

 Aviation Fixed Telecommunications Network (AFTN) operated within Canada by NavCanada.

-At the CMC, Metpx runs on a cluster of Debian Linux systems configured for high availability.
+At the CMC, Metpx runs on a cluster of Ubuntu Linux systems configured for high availability.
 As such, configuration requires a basic knowledge of linux shell commands (such as ls, rm, cp, cat, and grep), and use of text editor, (vi is used, but any text editor will do.)
 Lastly python